Sesil Karatantcheva: 2009: Representing Kazakhstan

-2010: First WTA semifinal
+2010: First WTA Tour semifinal

 At the Pattaya Open, Karatantcheva reached her first WTA semifinal, before losing to Tamarine Tanasugarn.
-Karatantcheva qualified for the Aegon Classic tournament in Birmingham where she reached the quarterfinals winning five matches in a row, upsetting Yaroslava Shvedova in straight sets in the second round, before losing to second seed Maria Sharapova.
+Karatantcheva qualified for the Birmingham Classic where she reached the quarterfinals winning five matches in a row, upsetting Yaroslava Shvedova in straight sets in the second round, before losing to second seed Maria Sharapova.

 2011

 Karatantcheva failed to qualify in Brisbane, Melbourne, Pattaya, and Monterrey.
 She reached the final of a $25k event in Clearwater, Florida, losing to Ajla Tomljanović.
 At the French Open, she lost to Olga Govortsova in the final round of qualifying.
-After barely missing out on qualifying for the Aegon Classic, Karatantcheva fell to Arina Rodionova in the first round of qualifying of Wimbledon.
+After barely missing out on qualifying for the Birmingham Classic, Karatantcheva fell to Arina Rodionova in the first round of qualifying of Wimbledon.
 She took a two-week break following Wimbledon.

-She returned at the WTA Palermo, where she qualified for the main draw.
+She returned at the Palermo Ladies Open, where she qualified for the main draw.
 She drew second seed Roberta Vinci in the first round.
 Although Karatantcheva played well she was beaten in straight sets.
 She then competed in two $100k events – in Bucharest and Astana, losing in the early round of both tournaments.

 She then failed to qualify for the US Open, marking the first year since 2009 that she had not competed in the main draw of a major.
 Her poor form continued, losing in the first or second rounds of four more ITF tournaments.